citizenfish/servalan_2020/README.md

 - MapAppWindowFooterBar.qml is our on screen footer
 - MapAppWindowMenuBar.qml is the menuing system
 - MapAppWindowSideMar.qml is a popout side bar for configuration controls
+- MapChooserWindow.qml is a blocking window forcing user to choose map type on application entry

 ### Javascript